 You don’t have to be an architect for me to design a website for you.
-But, I am foremost an architect and that means I produce designs - both websites and company logos - that are crisp and well organized.
-[Or a deliberate hodgepodge like this page.]
+But, I am foremost an architect and that means designs—both websites and company logos—that are crisp and well organized, or a deliberate hodgepodge like this page.

 I consider myself more of a problem solver than an architect; my training prepared me for all kinds of activities related to graphic design and publishing:

 • To design logos and graphic layouts and maps